ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 Where $$\left\Vert \mathbf{S}\right\Vert_\infty$$ is the *infinity norm* that goes down as the non-zero elements of a matrix go down.
 The parameter $$\lambda$$ defines the relative contribution of the two terms in the optimization objective.
-If we assume a large value for $$\lambda$$, then the optimizer will try harder to decrease the density of the matrix $$\mathbf{S}$$ in order to achieve sparseness.
+If we assume a large value for $$\lambda$$, then the optimizer will try harder to decrease the density of the matrix $$\mathbf{S}$$ to achieve sparseness.

-However, in the above formulation, both terms are non-convex, and we really like optimizing convex functions.
-Therefore we replace the original problem with a new one, that is "relaxed" in such a way that it now is convex:
+However, the above formulation is literally a disaster in an optimization context.
+We have twice as many unknown as knowns, the problem has a combinatorial complexity and both terms are non-convex.
+Since we really like optimizing convex functions, we replace the original problem with a new one, that is "relaxed" in such a way that it now is convex:

 $$
 \mathop{\mathrm{arg\,min}}_{L,S} \,\, \left\Vert \mathbf{L}\right\Vert_* + \lambda \left\Vert \mathbf{S}\right\Vert_1, \,\, s.t. \mathbf{X} = \mathbf{L} + \mathbf{S}